• Skip to main content

 A stack of 5 sausage patties with a fork, fresh rosemary leaves and glass of water in the background.

-These TVP breakfast sausages has been my go-to breakfast whenever I am craving something savory!
-They are outrageously delicious, and pairs beautifully with a fluffy stack of vegan American pancakes.
+These vegan sausage patties have been my go-to breakfast whenever I am craving something savory!
+They are outrageously delicious, and pairs beautifully with a fluffy stack of soy milk pancakes or these crispy chickpea flour waffles.

 Jump to: